Cryakl/Ultimate-RAT-Collection/Gh0stCringe/GodRAT V3.5/README.md

 > GETGOD

 > [!CAUTION]
-> The stub has a backdoor and will connect to the following URLs:
+> The client & stub have a backdoor and will connect to the following URLs:
 > hacksx.top

 ![Screenshot](https://raw.githubusercontent.com/Cryakl/Ultimate-RAT-Collection/refs/heads/main/Gh0stCringe/GodRAT%20V3.5/Screenshot.png)